binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 If you parse, render or execute data that you can not trust, that is data accepted by an unknown user, whether it be through a browser, intercepting communications somewhere along untrusted territory.

+The web stack today is very complicated.
+We have URLs, CSS, JavaScript, XML and its derivatives, templating languages and frameworks.
+Most of these languages have their own encoding, quoting, commenting, escaping, and most of which can be nested inside of each other.
+Making the web a very treacherous place in terms of security.
+Browsers have made their living out of being insanely convoluted at interpreting all of this.
+All scripts have the same level of privilege within the browser.

+This overly complex environment leads to confusion and a perfect haven for hiding malicious code chunks.

 Below are a few techniques widely accepted that we need to use on any untrusted data before it makes its travels through your system to be stored or hydrated.

 ##### What is Validation {#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation}